 The Company's functional and reporting currency is the Canadian Dollar and major purchases are transacted in Canadian Dollars.
-As of June 30, 2011, the Company funds certain operations, exploration and administrative expenses in Guyana and Barbados on a cash call basis using US Dollar currency converted from its Canadian Dollar bank accounts held in Canada.
-The Company maintains US Dollar bank accounts in Canada and Barbados.
-The Company is subject to gains and losses from fluctuations in the US Dollar.
+As of September 30, 2011, the Company funds certain operations, exploration and administrative expenses in Guyana and Barbados on a cash call basis using US Dollar currency converted from its Canadian Dollar bank accounts held in Canada.
+The Company maintains US Dollar bank accounts in Canada, Barbados, and Guyana and Guyanese Dollar bank accounts in Guyana.
+The Company is subject to gains and losses from fluctuations in the US Dollar and Guyanese Dollar against the Canadian Dollar.